-\end{widetext} The contribution from the unperturbed distribution function (the first term within the large bracket of first line) should vanish.
-Note that we have restored $\hbar$ and $k_B$ in the last line from dimensional analysis.
-In the second line, we have used the relation that $f^0(p)[1-f^0(p)]= -T\partial_p f^0(p)$ is an even function of $p$, and the extra factor of $2$ comes from the summation of particle and hole channels.
+In the first line, we have used the fact that contribution from the unperturbed distribution function (integral related to the first term in Eq.~[\ref{AnsatzSupp}]) should vanish.
+Note that we have restored $\hbar$ and $k_B$ in the last line from dimensional analysis, in the second line.
+We also have used the relation that $f^0(p)[1-f^0(p)]= -T\partial_p f^0(p)$ is an even function of $p$, and the extra factor of $2$ comes from the summation of particle and hole channels.
 This is consistent with the bosonization results for clean system in $1$D~\cite{Giamarchi2003quantum}.
-In the absence of scattering, the DC conductance in $1$D with two conducting channels should be $2Q^2/h$.
 As the $v_F/\omega$ has the unit of length, this in accordance with the fact that the conductivity in 1D is roughly the conductance times the length.
-In the low frequency limit, the above result is reduced to the Drude peak, which is the singal for ballistic transport~\cite{Giamarchi2003quantum,Sirker2009}.
+In the low frequency limit, the above result is reduced to the Drude peak, which is the signal for ballistic transport~\cite{Giamarchi2003quantum,Sirker2009}.